grepdisc/withkindness/_posts/2022-08-01-Leadership.md

 **What does it mean for most of us to feel overwhelmed much of the time?**

 We want to feel okay. *We feel not okay.* We want to feel safe and confident and relaxed.
-*We feel none of this.* We want to plan for the future.
+*We feel none of these.* We want to plan for the future.
 The present feels scary and many of our *possible futures feel unthinkable.*

 There are virtues and characteristics we wish to embody: presence, discerning,